-The Daily Crime Log is maintained by the Administrative Assistant to the Dean of Administration.
+A Daily Crime Log is maintained by the Administrative Assistant to the Dean of Administration in Founders Hall, Room 106.
 The Dean maintains the log in the absence of the Administrative Assistant.
 The public may review the Daily Crime Report by calling the Dean of Administration's Office at 860.343.5731.